Consumer Pamphlet: Buying a Home

 - When can you take possession?
-If other than the date of closing, is there an Occupancy (pre or post) Agreement?
-Be sure to clarify whose responsibility it is to insure the property upon possession?
+If other than the date of closing, is there an occupancy agreement prepared by a licensed Florida lawyer?
+Whose responsibility is it to insure the property upon possession?
 Has the contract been reviewed to provide the protocol that you expect for payment of expenses and allocation of risks?

-- Who selects the escrow agent and who pays for the title insurance for the property in the event the offer is accepted?
+- Who selects the closing agent and who pays for the title insurance for the property in the event the offer is accepted?
 As a general matter, the party paying is the party choosing, but it’s important to confirm as each contract is different.

 - Have utilities been installed and paid for?
 Are the utilities ready to transfer on the day after the closing date?

-- If a loan is to be obtained from an outside lender, who will pay the loan closing costs?
+- If a loan is to be obtained from a lender, who will pay the loan closing costs?
 There are usually local customs as to which costs are paid by the buyer or the seller, but it is better to make this explicit in the contract.
 If you are obtaining an FHA or VA mortgage, the lender may have restrictions on which party pays which expenses.

-- Can the buyer cancel the contract and obtain a refund of the deposits if the buyer is denied a loan, and, if so, under what conditions?
+- Can you cancel the contract and obtain a refund of the deposits if the buyer is denied a loan, and, if so, under what conditions?

 - What is the time within which the offer to purchase should be accepted or refused?
 Is the date of such acceptance to be vital to the offer?